stuntbadger/terraform-webserver/README.md

 You can download terraform from https://www.terraform.io/downloads.html

-Once downloaded the files from the git repo and terrafrom installed you will need to initalis the folder
+Once downloaded the files from the git repo and terraform installed you will need to initalis the folder

 ```terraform init```